 Tour Planning applications that feature a New England-based artist/ensemble are eligible for up to an additional $5,000 to support production expenses related to preparing the project to tour.
 Expenses must include a fee paid directly to the featured artist/ensemble for the artistic expertise of creation and production, and may include expenses related to design fees, rehearsals, travel, space rental, rights/permissions, equipment rental or purchase.

-Receiving Expeditions Tour Planning support one year does not guarantee Expeditions Touring support in the following year.
+Receiving Expeditions Tour Planning support does not guarantee Expeditions Touring support in the following year.

-The Tour Planning process should be completed within the June 1-August 31 time frame following the award notification.
-Tour Planning grant recipients are strongly encouraged to develop plans early in the grant period so that the touring project can be shared in early November at the annual Idea Swap, a one-day networking conference.
+The Tour Planning process should be completed within the June 1, 2019-August 31, 2020 time frame following the award notification.
+Tour Planning grant recipients are strongly encouraged to develop plans early in the grant period so that the touring project can be shared at the annual Idea Swap, a one-day networking conference described on the Expeditions program page.

 - February: Application deadline